eignnx/tide-naive-static-files/README.md

 To use the library:

-1. Define the route to hoste your assets under
+1. Define the route to host your assets under
 2. Stip the prefix so the routes match your files
 3. Set up a `get` endpoint awith the `StaticFilesEndpoint` making sure the `root` reprents the path from where you run the server to the root of your assets